lichin-lin/figma-web-worker/README.md

-# React Editor

-## Development guide

-*This plugin is built with [Create Figma Plugin](https://yuanqing.github.io/create-figma-plugin/).*
+# Web Worker - Figma plugin examples

+Learning resources & notes about how to run scripts in background threads by using web worker.

 ### TODO
 - ✅ FibNum
-- 🚧 Image dither
+- ✅ Image filter & dither
 - 🚧 LLM

 ### Pre-requisites